- A B2B buyer’s journey has three distinct stages:

 At this stage, your prospect does not have a specific solution or solution provider in mind.
 She just wants to know more about her problem, how others are solving it and what are the pros and cons of each solution.

-Your prospect starts her research by searching Google or industry sites for information.
-At Awareness stage, she is looking for educational content that helps her understand her problems and identify possible solutions.
+At the Awareness stage, prospect is looking for educational content that helps her understand her problems and identify possible solutions.

-The best way to do that is to understand the type of questions your prospects are asking using a good keyword research tool.
-You can use tools like Google keyword Planner or Long Tail Pro.
+The best way to do that is to find questions or search terms your prospects use to research the problem.
+Use tools like Google keyword Planner or Long Tail Pro to find the keyword.

 Once you know the type of questions your prospects are asking at the awareness stage and the channels to target, you can create educational content to reach and engage your audience.